 Currently, it is very trivial signal that affects only less than 1% of global search queries and has very least weight compare to other signals to give website owners time to switch to HTTPS.
 However, there are lots of people, who do not know the difference between SSL and HTTPS, so this blog can help them to get complete idea.

 However, it also provides information on how to install and activate an SSL certificate.
 Moreover, WordPress website owners can also get information on how to move WordPress from HTTP communications protocol to HTTPS.

-Well, there are lots of points that can differentiate HTTPS from SSL, but here you can three most important points that show difference between HTTP and HTTPS:
+Well, there are lots of points that can differentiate HTTPS from SSL, but here you can three most important points that show the difference between HTTP and HTTPS

 Security – As compare to HTTPS, HTTP is insecure and mainly focus on eavesdropping attacks that allow attacks to get important information of the website while HTPPS is specially designed to endure and secure against such attacks.

 URL Scheme – HTTP URLs begin with and use port 80 by default while HTTPS URLs begin with and use port 443 by default.

 Table of contents:SSL vs HTTPS How SSL Works?
 Use HTTPS, but Why?
 How to Move WordPress Website From HTTP to HTTPS?
 Make Sure to Get an SSL Certificate

 SSL vs HTTPS

 When it comes to HTTPS, it is a URL scheme that comes with identical syntax to the standard HTTP scheme apart from the scheme token.
 It also gives signal to browser to use an extra encryption layer of SSL to protect the traffic.